cchannon/PowerFXPlugin/README.md

 This repo seeks to demonstrate a viable use of PowerFX as a low-code tool for authoring custom logic to execute in Dataverse Plugin Context.
 There are many business cases that requre plugin execution as opposed to low-code alternatives--such as the need to inject logic into unattended events--and this repo demonstrates an approach to using PowerFX to support those cases.

+## Quick Note:

+For anyone trying to check out this repo right now: there is an active bughunt in PFX, and I have switched the .sln and .csproj to reference the private PFX Nuget Stream instead of the public one.
+This is advancing the bughunt, so I have also checked it into Github.
+If this breaks your build, please add a custom Nuget provider for `https://pkgs.dev.azure.com/ConversationalAI/BotFramework/_packaging/SDK/nuget/v3/index.json`

 ## Contents

 This repo introduces 4 main elements for addressing this challenge: